developer-zebra/developer-zebra-site/src/ehs/2-6/guide/features/index.md

 ## Secure Mode

 In Secure Mode, EHS will accept only a signed EHS configuration file, thereby preventing unauthorized changes to the file.
-To operate in Secure mode, EHS requires a signed config file (`enterprisehomescreen.xml`) and a matching signature file (`enterprisehomescreen.pem`).
+To operate in Secure mode, EHS requires a signed config file (`enterprisehomescreen.xml`) and a matching signature file (`enterprisehomescreen.pem`) to be present on the device.

-A device that is not in Secure Mode is considered to be running in Normal Mode.
-When in Normal Mode (the default), EHS will accept an unsigned config file and act on any configuration settings within it, as long as the name of the file and its contents meet [EHS specifications](../settings).
+A device not in Secure Mode is running in Normal Mode, which is the default.
+When in Normal Mode, EHS will accept an unsigned config file and act on any configuration settings within it, as long as the name of the file and its contents meet [EHS specifications](../settings).

 ### Enable Secure Mode
 These instructions require [Android Debug Bridge (ADB)](https://developer.android.com/studio/command-line/adb.html) for communication with the device and [OpenSSL for Windows](#installopenssl) for the creation of device certificate and private key files.
 If necessary, please install ADB and OpenSSL before proceeding.